iamosley/la/README.md

 **Interesting**.
 English is now the lowest ranked with a population density of 3.98 persons per km<sup>2</sup>.
 How can this be?

-Well, I used an *unsual* calculation for density.
-This is not simply the DA's language counts divided by the area of the DA, but, the total count of all adjoining DAs that have a non-zero count &mddash; for that specific language &mdash; divided the sum of their areas.
+Well, I used an *unusual* calculation for density.
+This is not simply the DA's language counts divided by the area of the DA, but, the total count of all adjoining DAs that have a non-zero count &mdash; for that specific language &mdash; divided by the sum of their areas.
 These contiguous polygons of language I call **Language Areas** (LA).

 Let's have a look at DA 35202296 and its two LA polygons representing Portuguese and Spanish.